novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 After all, Choi Sun-hwa was the one who provided the first banner for the portal site.

-In return, it was good, so he couldn't help but advise.
+It was a good thing, so he couldn't help but advise.

 "If you target the Chinese and Southeast Asian markets with low-priced cosmetics, it'll be a big success."